Mean free path: Scattering theory

-where ℓ is the mean free path, n is the number of target particles per unit volume, and σ is the effective cross-sectional area for collision.
+where ℓ is the mean free path, n is the number of target particles per unit volume, and σ is the effective cross-sectional area for collision per target particle.

 The area of the slab is L^{2}, and its volume is L^{2} dx.
 The typical number of stopping atoms in the slab is the concentration n times the volume, i.e., n L^{2} dx.
 The probability that a beam particle will be stopped in that slab is the net area of the stopping atoms divided by the total area of the slab: